untillpro/godif/README.md

 ## Provide func implementation

 - Declare: `var toInject func()`
-- Require: `godif.Require(&toInject)`
+- Register to be injected: `godif.Require(&toInject)`
 - Provide implementation: `godif.Provide(&toInject, f)`
+- Resolve: `godif.ResolveAll()`
   - Incompatible types -> error
   - More than one implementations provided -> error
   - No implementation -> error
   - Something provided from a package but nothing is required for the package -> error (package is not used)
-- Resolve: `godif.ResolveAll()`

 ## Provide key-value